microsoft/fabricrealtimelab/modules/module05a.md

 @concat('Select Max(timestamp) as WaterMark from stg.', item().ObjectName)
 ```

-This should now look like:
+This activity should look similar to:

 ![Copy KQL](../images/module05/pipeline-getnewwatermark.png)